lucianoarguello335/appium/README.md

 After running the tests, an HTML report will be generated and saved in the `target/cucumber-reports` directory.
 You can view the report by opening the `cucumber-pretty.html` file in a web browser.
 Should look like this
 ![Screenshot 2024-05-19 at 18 18 34](https://github.com/lucianoarguello335/appium/assets/17627680/4d867b84-3fa7-4bee-bb9f-bf0b3dce6ca3)

-## Demo Video

-A demo video showing how to use this framework will be added soon.